 WHAT ABOUT THE CURRENCY AND ITS EXCHANGE RATES?

-The Nepali currency is recognized as Nepalese Rupee that comes in 1, 2, 5, 10, 20, 50, 100, 500, 1000 notes in the form of papers while coins are made of copper that comes in 1 and 2 only (1 Nepalese rupee = 100 paisa).
+The Nepali currency is recognized as Nepalese Rupee that comes in 1, 2, 5, 10, 20, 50, 100, 500, 1000 notes in the form of papers while coins are made of copper that comes in 1 and 2 only (1 Nepalese rupee = 100 Paisa).
 Money exchange is done through banks or authorized money exchangers.
-Visitors other than the Indian nationals have to make the payment in foreign currency (non-Indian currency) in hotel, trekking agencies or travel agencies and for air tickets.
+Visitors other than the Indian nationals have to make the payment in foreign currency (non-Indian currency) in a hotel, trekking agencies or travel agencies and for air tickets.